 We aim to ensure that other pages in your browser or other users on the same computer can't access your notebook server.
-See server\security for more about this.
+See Security in the Jupyter NbClassic server for more about this.

-1.2.2 Starting the NbClassic server
+2.2 Starting the NbClassic server